cmillion/gPhoton/README.md

 To get started, please read the [User Guide](https://github.com/cmillion/gPhoton/blob/master/docs/UserGuide.md).
 You can also refer to the [Full API](http://gphoton.readthedocs.io/en/master/) available on ReadTheDocs.

-##### Database Status
-**Every photon observed through GR6/7 is now available in the database!** This includes every observation up to the start of the post-NASA or "CAUSE" phase of the mission.

 ##### Citation
 If you use gPhoton software in your research, please cite at least one of the following: